allanrodriguesmachado/BeatTheDot/README.md

 # Beat The Dot

-> Projeto de bater ponto em arquitetura MVC
+> Hitting project made in PHP with MVC structure

-## Versão 1.0.0
+## Version 1.0.0